25 March 2026 · Pedro Aldea

 60% of Spanish companies already use some form of AI technology.
 But only 12% have it integrated into their processes.
 The gap between “using” and “integrating” is exactly the distance between having a tool and having a process that works with that tool.

-The sequence that produces results
+What sequence produces results with AI?

 After multiple projects in industrial environments, the sequence that works is always the same: